Ashreejain/Tableau-Dashboard-for-SuperStore/README.md

 ![alt text](https://github.com/Ashreejain/Tableau-Dashboard-for-SuperStore/blob/main/Dashboard.png)

-## Here is the link for the original dashboad which can be used for practise purpose.
+## Here is the link for the original dashboard which can be used for practise purpose.

 https://github.com/Ashreejain/Tableau-Dashboard-for-SuperStore/blob/main/Dashboard.twbx